MrCoolTheCucumber/frosty/README.md

 ## TODO:
-- Implement Sound
+- Improve ppu timings
-- Implement all cartridge types (only some are implemented right now)
+- Re-implement sound.
+Current sound is ok, but its missing a lot of the required quirks.
-- Implement correct sprite draw timings
+- Implement all cartridge types.
+Currently ROM and MBC1/3/5  (which is a lot to be fair)
-- STAT IRQ Blocking
+- Pass the sub-instruction timing tests (completely uselses? but nice to have).
+This is very easy to do.

 ## Tests
 All Blargg cpu_instrs and instr_timing tests passing, as well as the dmg-acid2 ppu test!